you need to change your e-mail or street address? Send PRJC email with your former street address or e-mail address and new street address.

 Mark Your Calendar:

-Happy Hot Jazz 2013 from the PRJC!
-We have a terrific line-up of trad jazz concerts for 2013, which started off
+The PRJC has had a terrific line-up of trad jazz concerts for 2013, starting

 with a February Mardi Gras celebration with John Jensen and the DC Jazz All Stars, and

-Neville Dickie with the Conservatory Classic Jazz Band in June, a Bastille Day celebration with
+The PRJC summer line up included a great concert by Neville Dickie with the Conservatory Classic Jazz Band in June, and a Bastille Day celebration with

 For these and other PRJC event information and advanced tickets purchases, please visit: “Upcoming Jazz Events”.